Chapter 1 Introductory Statistics in R

 1.3.3.1 read_table() – for Space delimited files

-One common tool is using the read_table() command.
+One common tool is the read_table() command.
 Below are two examples:

 1. Read a file directly from the web.
-The below code imports the file univadmissions.txt (details about the data are below) from a data repository into the current R session, and assigns the name uadata to the data frame object:
+The below code imports the file univadmissions.txt (details about the data are below) from the textbook data repository into the current R session, and assigns the name uadata to the data frame object:

 site <- "https://tjfisher19.github.io/introStatModeling/data/univadmissions.txt"